ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 Different relational database engines available (e.g. MySQL, PostgreSQL, SQL Server, etc), including Amazon's own Aurora.

 RDS is optionally multi-AZ, which is only used for disaster recovery.
 Faults on the primary mean the secondary automatically becomes the primary.
 Note that this doesn't increase performance, it's for disaster recovery only.
-Performance can be increased with read replicas (TODO - link).
+Performance can be increased with read replicas [[20220131032436-aws-rds-read-replicas]].

 AWS handles the replication for you, so any writes happen on both.